MayamaTakeshi/unimrcp_experiments/README.md

 node speechrecog_client.js 127.0.0.1 8060 en-US artifacts/hello_there.wav builtin:speech/transcribe
 ```

-However the above will actually generate dummy results as unimrcpserver is configured to use the demo synth and demo recog plugins.
+However the above will actually generate dummy results as unimrcpserver is configured to use the demo synth and demo recog plugins which don't do real processing of the requests.

-## Testing with umc
+## Testing with umc and unimrcpclient

+These are MRCP clients that come with unimrcp.

 Inside the container you can test with umc.
 Start it like this:
 ```